OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 From your phone, send a message like `V?` (not case sensitive) to the FONA.
 It will reply with the expected tension.

-Notice in the console above when the request is received, and when the response is sent.
+Notice in the console above when the request is received, and when the response is sent (before deleting the incoming message).

 <!-- ![SMS dialog](./sms.screenshot.png "SMS dialog") -->
 <img src='./sms.screenshot.png' alt='SMS dialog' title='SMS dialog' width='240' height='400'>